 It’s not exactly common knowledge, but Mauna Kea is the tallest mountain in the world if measured from the sea floor.
 In fact, at 33,000 feet from the seafloor, Mauna Kea is the second tallest mountain in the solar system – only Olympus Mons on Mars is taller.
 It really is a humbling experience to stand on this magnificent ancient, dormant volcano that rises from from the bottom of the sea and almost touches the stars – like an umbilical cord that connects the Earth to the Universe.

-Getting To Mauna Kea
+Driving To Mauna Kea Visitor Center

 I think the part (other than stargazing) that fascinated me the most was that you can go from sea level to the Mauna Kea Visitor Information Station (at the 9,200 feet or 2,800 metres) in just over an hour!
 We went from downtown Hilo, which was 27 degrees Celsius and at sea level, to Mauna Kea VIS, which was 3 degrees Celsius and at 9,200 feet!
 So yes, please carry a jacket and dress warmly when you visit Mauna Kea.

 The road is beautiful and not at all treacherous to drive.
 No sharp curves, or steep inclines.
 This is especially important if you’re planning on visiting it at night.
 The climb is gradual and unless you’re driving, you really don’t feel the ascent.
 I’m told that the Saddleback Road provides stunning views of the Big Island during the day.
 Sadly, we only drove to Mauna Kea at night.
 And on most nights Mauna Kea VIS is above the clouds, so there is a patch of road that goes through rain and clouds before you emerge above them.